Resilience for Regular Path Queries: Towards a Complexity Classification: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Charles Paperman for help about local languages, and to the reviewers for their valuable feedback.
-Part of this work was conducted while the authors were visiting the Simons Institute for the Theory of Computing.
-Amarilli was partially supported by the ANR project EQUUS ANR-19-CE48-0019, by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 431183758, and by the ANR project ANR-18-CE23-0003-02 (“CQFD”).
+The authors are grateful to Charles Paperman for help about local languages, to Rémi de Pretto for pointing out a minor problem, to Blaz Korecic and Martín Andrighetti for insightful discussions towards the proof of \cref{prp:submod}, and to the reviewers of the conference version for their valuable feedback.
+Part of this work was conducted while four of the authors were participating in the semester-long program \href{https://simons.berkeley.edu/programs/logic-algorithms-database-theory-ai}{Logic and Algorithms in Database Theory and AI} at the Simons Institute for the Theory of Computing.
+Amarilli was partially supported by the ANR project EQUUS ANR-19-CE48-0019, by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 431183758, and by the ANR project ANR-18-CE23-0003-02 (“CQFD”).
 Gatterbauer and Makhija were partially supported by the National Science Foundation (NSF) under award number IIS-1762268.